cavinsaravanan/The-FIRST-Devil-s-Dictionary/dictionary.md

 **Ariel Assist (n.):** Let's go save the mermaid before Ursula gets her!~Caleb Sykes

 **Arms race (n.):** the era from 1947 to 2015 in which FRC was in a state of tension as teams began to stockpile nuclear weapons, in fear that the other alliance may declare a "can war" on them.
 See 1678.~Abhishek R

+**Arms race (n.):** the era from 1947 to 2015 in which FRC was in a state of tension as teams began to stockpile nuclear weapons, in fear that the other alliance may declare a "can war" on them.
+See 1678.~Citrus Dad

 **Autonomous Mode (n):** A moment of silence observed prior to every Week 1 or Week 2 match.~Dan Petrovic